chadblack/465F2021/calendar.md

 **Read:**

-*
+* Socolow, Susan Migden.
+"Permission to Marry: Eighteenth-Century Matrimonial Files."
+In Colonial Lives: Documents on Latin American History, 1550-1850, ed.
+Richard Boyer and Geoffrey Spurling.
+New York: Oxford Univ.
+Press, 2000 (236-248).

 Thursday, October 21, 2021

-**Read:**

-*

 **Due:** Research memos on 5 of your paper sources.

 ## Week 11 -- The Religious Option

+There were formal and informal forms of spiritual power for men and women in the colonial period.
+Why were they chosen?
+How were they pursued?
+Who did they threaten?

 Tuesday, October 26, 2021

 **Read:**

-* Lavrin, Asunción.
-"Sexuality in Colonial Mexico: A Church Dilemma."
-In Sexuality & Marriage in Colonial Latin America, ed.
+* Behar, Ruth.
+“Sexual Witchcraft, Colonialism, and Women’s Powers: Views from the Mexican Inquisition.”
+In Sexuality and Marriage in Colonial Latin America, ed.
 Asunción Lavrin.
+Lincoln: Univ. of Nebraska Press, 1992 (178-206).

 Thursday, October 28, 2021